dst-umms/MAMBA/README.md

 ***Running “MAMBA” with your data:***

-1. Presuming you have downloaded MAMBA and have a folder with fastq files in the current working space, your first step is to generate "config.yaml" and "meta.csv" files using,
+1. Presuming you have downloaded MAMBA and have a folder with fastq files in the current working space, your first step is to generate the "config.yaml" and "meta.csv" files using:

 ```
 source activate MAMBA